WICG/turtledove/FLEDGE.md

   'ads': [shoesAd1, shoesAd2, shoesAd3],
   'adComponents': [runningShoes1, runningShoes2, gymShoes, gymTrainers1, gymTrainers2],
 };
-navigator.joinAdInterestGroup(myGroup, 30 * kSecsPerDay);
+const joinPromise = navigator.joinAdInterestGroup(myGroup, 30 * kSecsPerDay);
 ```

 The browser will only allow the `joinAdInterestGroup()` operation with the permission of both the site being visited and the group's owner.
 The site can allow or deny permission to any or all third parties via a `Permissions-Policy` (directive named "join-ad-interest-group"), where the default policy is to allow all in the top-level page and to deny all in cross-domain iframes.
 The group's owner can indicate permission by `joinAdInterestGroup()` running in a page or iframe in the owner's domain, and can delegate that permission to any other domains via a list at a `.well-known` URL (see [1.3 Permission Delegation](#13-permission-delegation)).
 These can be combined, to allow a DSP to add a person to one of its interest groups based on publisher context, as discussed in [TERN](https://github.com/WICG/turtledove/blob/master/TERN.md#c-contextual-interest-groups) — provided the publisher's `Permissions-Policy` permits interest group additions by its SSP, and the DSP gives this SSP this ability.
 If some permission is missing, `joinAdInterestGroup()` will raise an `Error` describing the reason for failure.

+The returned `auctionResultPromise` is resolved on the InterestGroup is successfully joined, and rejected with an error if the join operation fails.
+The error message and the resolution time must _not_ depend on what interest groups a user is in, or any cross-origin browser state, apart from the results of the .well-known fetch, to avoid leaking any data across sites.

 There is a complementary API `navigator.leaveAdInterestGroup(myGroup)` which looks only at `myGroup.name` and `myGroup.owner`.
+As with join calls, `leaveAdInterestGroup()` also returns a promise.
 As a special case to support in-ad UIs, invoking `navigator.leaveAdInterestGroup()` from inside an ad that is being targeted at a particular interest group will cause the browser to leave that group, irrespective of permission policies.

 The browser will remain in an interest group for only a limited amount of time.
 The duration is specified in the call to `joinAdInterestGroup()`, and will be capped at 30 days.
 This can be extended by calling `joinAdInterestGroup()` again later, with the same group name and owner.
 Successive calls to `joinAdInterestGroup()` will overwrite the previously-stored values for any interest group properties, like the group's `userBiddingSignal` or list of ads.